xrenegade100/greet-vscode/README.md

 ## Installation

 1. Open Visual Studio Code.
-2. Go to the Extensions view and search for "Extension Name".
+2. Go to the Extensions view and search for "greet".
 3. Click on the "Install" button to install the extension.
 4. Once installed, the extension will be active and ready to detect linguistic antipatterns in Python code.